tjhickey724/discrete_math/notes/proofs/overview.md

 our algorithms and programs are correct and efficient, and the best way to do that is with a well-designed proof.

+## Nomenclature
+We often label the results that we prove as one of the following three kinds of statements:
+* **Theorem** - this is a major result which is interesting in its own right
+* **Proposition** - this is a true fact which is somewhat interesting, but mainly because it is used to prove a theorem
+* **Lemma** - this is a true result, which is only interesting because it is used to prove other more interesting things.

 There are usually many different ways we prove that an argument is valid.
 We have seen that there are formal methods for proving validity, but these quickly become too messy and complex when trying to prove interesting propositions, so we